marcolinuz/keep-cool/README.md

 ### Release Notes.

+####Version 0.5.0 - 03/22/2015
+ * Introduced an installer-wizard and an uninstaller scripts for systems without XCode tools installed
+ * Introduced a simple test to prevent inconsistent min and max temperature values

 ####Version 0.04 - 03/22/2015
  * Changed the temperature polling interval from 1 second to 0.5 seconds in order to make the fan(s) speed transitions smoother.